-Foreign investors.
-Vanguard funds offered for sale in the United States (Vanguard U.S. funds), including the Fund offered in this prospectus, are not widely available outside the United States.
-Non-U.S. investors should be aware that U.S. withholding and estate taxes and certain U.S. tax reporting requirements may apply to any investments in Vanguard U.S. funds.
-Foreign investors should visit the non-U.S. investors page on our website at vanguard.com for information on Vanguard's non-U.S. products.
+Special notice to non-U.S. investors.
+The Fund offered for sale in this prospectus is primarily intended to be made available to U.S. residents and may not be appropriate for investors taxable outside of the United States.
+Non-U.S. investors should visit the non-U.S. investors page on our website at global.vanguard.com for information about Vanguard's non-U.S. products.